Guidelines for Student Opportunity Project Funds

 Criteria and Procedures:

-All applications for Student Opportunity Project Funds must be submitted to the Office of Academic Advising in Starbuck Center by the published deadlines for each semester.
+All applications for Student Opportunity Project Funds must be submitted to the Associate Dean of the Faculty for Academic Policy & Advising's Office in Starbuck Center 201 by the published deadlines for each semester.
 Application materials must be typed and must be clearly and coherently written.
-The Associate Dean of the Faculty for Academic Advising makes all final decisions, consulting as necessary with other staff and faculty.
+The Associate Dean of the Faculty makes all final decisions, consulting as necessary with other staff and faculty.